-Effective June 15, 2004, EPA designated the area for the Proposed Action (as part of the New York-Northern New Jersey-Long Island, NY-NJ-CT, nonattainment area) as being in moderate nonattainment for the 1997 8-hour average ozone standard.
-In March 2008 EPA strengthened the 8-hour ozone standards.
-EPA designated the New York-Northern New Jersey-Long Island, NY-NJ-CT nonattainment area as a marginal nonattainment area for the 2008 ozone NAAQS, effective July 20, 2012.
+Effective June 15, 2004, EPA designated the New York-Northern New Jersey-Long Island, NY-NJ-CT, nonattainment area as being in moderate nonattainment for the 1997 8-hour average ozone standard.
+In March 2008 EPA strengthened the 8-hour ozone standards, but certain requirements remain in areas that were either nonattainment or maintenance areas for the 1997 ozone standard ("anti-backsliding").
+EPA designated the same nonattainment area as a marginal nonattainment area for the 2008 ozone NAAQS, effective July 20, 2012.
 On April 11, 2016 EPA reclassified the area as a moderate nonattainment area.
+On July 19, 2017 New York State announced that the New York Metro Area (NYMA) is not projected to meet the July 20, 2018 attainment.
+EPA reclassified the NYMA from "moderate" to "serious" NAA, effective September 23, 2019, which imposes a new attainment deadline of July 20, 2021 (based on 2018-2020 monitored data).
+On April 30, 2018, EPA designated the same area as a moderate NAA for the revised 2015 ozone standard.
 New York State began submitting SIP documents in December 2014.
-New York State is expected to be able to meet its SIP obligations for both the 1997 and 2008 standards by satisfying the requirements for a moderate attainment plan for the 2008 ozone NAAQS.

-New York City and New Jersey are currently in attainment of the annual average NO_2 standard.
-EPA has designated the entire state of New York as "unclassifiable/attainment" for the new 1-hour NO_2 standard effective February 29, 2012.
+New York City and New Jersey are currently in attainment of the annual average NO2 standard.
+EPA has designated the entire state of New York as "unclassifiable/attainment" for the new 1-hour NO2 standard effective February 29, 2012.
 Since additional monitoring is required for the 1-hour standard, areas will be reclassified once three years of monitoring data are available.

-EPA has established a new 1-hour SO_2 standard, replacing the former 24-hour and annual standards, effective August 23, 2010.
-Based on the available monitoring data, all New York State and New Jersey counties currently meet the 1-hour standard.
-In January 2017, New York State recommended that EPA designate the entire State of New York, with the exception of Seneca, St. Lawrence, and Tompkins Counties, as in attainment for this standard; the remaining counties will be designated upon the completion of required monitoring by December 31, 2020.
+EPA established a new 1-hour SO2 standard, replacing the former 24-hour and annual standards, effective August 23, 2010.
+Based on the available monitoring data, all New York State and New

+Jersey counties currently meet the 1-hour standard.
+In December 2017, EPA designated the entire State of New York as in attainment for this standard, with the exception of Monroe County, which was designated "unclassifiable."
 On June 23, 2011, New Jersey recommended the entire state to be designated unclassifiable for the 1-hour SO2 standard, except for the areas identified in New Jersey's Section 126 petition to the EPA as being impacted by the emissions from the Portland Power Plant located in Pennsylvania.